chhaymatt/employeeCreator/README.md

 I created a message component to ensure styling consistency and reduce the number of styles passed in.
 The component contains two props, the children and an optional prop `type` = `"loading"`, `"success"`, `"error"` and `"warning"`.
 The children prop is a string passed from the parent component.

+I used Vitest with React Testing Library to check if text is rendered to the screen, the element contains specific classNames.

 ### Backend

 During my training program I was shown to use Eclipse for Java projects but I switched to VS Code because it provided me with a more productive development environment.
-What makes VS Code better for me was the ability to zooming in/out and support for extensions such as Prettier.
+The ability to stay with the same IDE for front end and back end, zooming in/out and support for extensions such as Prettier were key factors.

 I created an employee domain which consists of: